US markets keep rising in face of more grim inflation news

 “This inflation metric is for June and we know much has changed since then, especially gas prices, so investors should put this inflation report into historical context,” said Jeffrey Roach, chief economist for LPL Financial.
 “Looking ahead, July inflation rates will ease a bit from the previous month as food and energy costs should wane in July.”

 Still, inflation hit one company in its earnings on Friday: consumer staples giant Proctor & Gamble.
-The maker of Tide laundry detergent was down 5.1% after the company said consumers were cutting back, but the company’s recent price increases were keeping profits up.
+Shares in the maker of Tide laundry detergent fell 5.3% after the company said consumers were cutting back, but the company’s recent price increases were keeping profits up.

 Other company earnings reports were more encouraging.

-Apple was up 3.1% after its quarterly earnings came in better than Wall Street expected.
-Apple saw its profit for the April-June period decline by 10% while revenue edged up 2% as it grappled with manufacturing headaches and inflation pressures.
+Apple was up 3.4% after its quarterly earnings came in better than Wall Street expected.
+The iPhone maker saw its profit for the April-June period decline by 10% while revenue edged up 2% as it grappled with manufacturing headaches and inflation pressures.

 In the bond market, yields were mixed.
 The two-year Treasury yield, which tends to move with expectations for the Fed, rose to 2.89% from 2.87% late Thursday.
 The 10-year yield, which influences mortgage rates, fell to 2.64% from 2.67%.